JairAviles/inventory-management/README.md

 You can run the main method located in the java.com.inventory.InventoryApplication class or run the following maven command `mvn exec:java`

+Because there is no dependecy integrated for persistance, a Singleton object is used for simulate it.
+However, when you exit a running program, all data registered will be lost.
+Take into account that each Exception thrown may exit the program.

 ### Tests
 You can run unit test with the following command `mvn test`.
 You will get a code coverage under HTML report under `./target/site/jacoco/*.html`